DarioAlessioR/todolist2/README.md

 Implement a function for deleting a task (remove an element from the array).

-Implement a function for editing task descriptions.
+Implement a function for editing each task descriptions.

 By default new tasks should have the property completed set to false and the property index set to the value of the new array length (i.e. if you're adding a 5th task to the list, the index of that task should equal to 5).